YukkuriC/BotaniaOverpowered/README.md

     -   MekaSuit Helmet can be combined with Ancient Will(s)
 -   Misc features
     -   Displays the _`Evil`_ numbers inside tablets
+    -   Terra Blade beams inherit damage (and fire aspect) from the sword
 -   Config for all features above